-Extended producer responsibility (EPR) measures aim to make producers responsible for reducing environmental impacts of products throughout their whole lifespan, including the post-consumer end of life stage of the product's life.
-They also aim to spur producers to better address environmental considerations in the design and manufacture phases of product development.
+Extended producer responsibility (EPR) measures aim to make producers responsible for reducing environmental impacts of products throughout their whole lifespan, including the post-consumer end of life stage of the product's life.327 They also aim to spur producers to better address environmental considerations in the design and manufacture phases of product development.328

 At present, the EU is recognized as a leader in EPR measures, with four government directives currently in place: the End-of-Life Vehicles Directive (ELV), the Waste Electrical and Electronic Equipment (WEEE) Directive, the Batteries Directive, and the Packaging Directive.
 This is in addition to the European waste legislation, which aims to provide an overarching framework for the implementation of EPR by individual EU member states.
 The EU also has EPR schemes for a number of specific waste streams within the region, including tyres, waste oil, paper and card, as well as construction and demolition waste.
+The EV also has EPR schemes for a number of specific waste streams within the region, including tyres, waste oil, paper and card, as well as construction and demolition waste.